franziskagoltz-donders/DMN_ECM_ms1_v1/README.md

 VII.
 Scripts

-All scripts used for this project will be added to this repository in order.
+All scripts used for this project will be added to this repository in the following order.

-1 DOWNLOAD FROM HCP
+1 Download from HCP

-2 DOWNSAMPLE AND SMOOTH DATA 3MM ISOTROPIC
+2 Downsample to 3mm isotropic and smooth data

-3 DO ECM ON DOWNSAMPLED DATA
+3 Compute ECM on downsampled, smoothed data

-4 STANDARDIZE ECM MAPS
+4 Standardize ECM maps

-5 AVERAGE ECz MAPS ACROSS RUNS
+5 Average ECz maps across runs

-6 MAKE DIRECTORY LIST FOR ICA
+6 Make directory list for ICA

-7 DO ICA ON DOWNSAMPLED, SMOOTHED DATA

-8 COMPUTE MEAN EC OF EACH COMPONENT

-9 COMBINE MEAN EC OF COMPONENTS TO ONE TXT FILE PER COMPONENT
+7 Compute ICA on downsampled, smoothed data

+8 Compute mean ECz of each relevant ICA component

+9 Combine mean ECz of components to one text file per component

 toevoegen:
 randomise ECM;
-SPSS syntax
+SPSS syntax;
+spatial correlations